jbflores95/osticket-prereqs/README.md

 In ISS expand osticket-vm, then Sites > Default Sites, click on osTicket.
 On the right-hand side, click on Browse*:80(HTTP)
 </p>

-Now if you got this on your screen "OsTicket Installer", " Thank you got choosing osTicket", you are on the right track!
+Now, if you got this on your screen, "OsTicket Installer", " Thank you for choosing osTicket", you are on the right track!
 </p>
 Were almost there, you can see were missing some extensions.
 Time to get down and dirty and fix these problems.
 </p>